Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Modular vs fixed L-shaped sectionals

-Modular wins when your space or needs change (moves, rearranging, replacing one damaged piece).
-Fixed can feel sturdier and simpler if the layout is permanent.
+Modular works best when your needs may change—moves, reconfiguration, or replacing one damaged piece.
+Fixed can feel simpler and more settled when the layout is permanent.

 Best rug size for an L-shaped sofa

-A rug usually works best when at least the front legs of the sectional (and any nearby chairs) can sit on it, so the seating zone feels anchored rather than floating.
+A rug usually works best when at least the front legs of the sectional—and any nearby chairs—sit on it.
+That keeps the seating area feeling anchored instead of scattered.

 How to protect an L-shaped sofa from pets and sun